-Prerequisites: 585.601 and 585.602 Physiology for Applied Biomedical Engineering I and II and 585.615 Mathematical Methods for Applied Biomedical Engineering or 535.641 Mathematical Methods for Engineers must be completed.

-Course Note: This course is a combination online course and

-residency program at the Homewood campus.
+Prerequisite(s): 585.601 and 585.602 Physiology for Applied Biomedical Engineering I and II and 585.615 Mathematical Methods for Applied Biomedical Engineering or 535.641 Mathematical Methods for Engineers must be completed.
+Course Note(s): This course is a combination online course and residency program at the Homewood campus.
+Instructor(s): Drummond

-Instructor: Logsdon